iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 $ ar rc c-bindings/libbindings.a c-bindings/all.o
 ```

-And change our `build.rs` script to link with it (the purpose of these env variables is to make external primitives implementation "pluggable"):
+And change our `build.rs` script to link with it (the purpose of these environment variables is to make external primitives implementation "pluggable"):

 ```rust
 let external_lib_path = env!("EXTERNAL_LIB_PATH");